interstitialRedirectModalTitle

 2020 marked 20 years of restoration at Emiquon!
 Learn more in our Storymap.

-Please note: Lake access permits and liability waivers for The Nature Conservancy’s Emiquon Preserve are required starting May 1, 2021.
+Please note: Lake access permits and liability waivers for The Nature Conservancy’s Emiquon Preserve are required as of May 1, 2021.
 They are available at Dickson Mounds Museum, 10956 N. Dickson Mounds Rd, Lewistown, IL 61542.
 For up-to-date museum information, please call 309-547-3721 or visit their website.
 Additionally, Other Power Driven Mobility Devices (OPDMDs) are not allowed except for specific waterfowl hunting opportunities.
+Learn more about preserve guidelines in the Visit section below.

 Why You Should Visit